This is the multi-page printable view of this section. Click here to print.

 - Editing: Cluster is changing to operation execution state

-- Error: Cluster encountered a failure while performing a task
+- Error: Cluster encountered a failure while performing tasks

 - If it occurs continuously, contact the administrator